Articles , Glossary

 Use different menus and interaction zones

-As home pages can provide a variety of links, tabs, fields, and buttons, they should be grouped in different menus and zones instead of being given as the list of links.
-For example, a double menu in the header can present two layers of navigation.
-We have shown the example of such a trick in the case study for a bakery website design.
-The website uses a sticky header which has two levels of navigation.
-The upper menu shows the links to social networks, the logo, search, shopping cart and hamburger button hiding the extended menu.
-The second line of navigation gives an instant connection to the core interaction areas: products catalog, locations for the point-of-sales, news and special offers, information about the service and contact section.
-Visual and typographic hierarchy makes all the elements clear and easily scanned providing solid ground for quick interaction right from home page.
+The website uses a sticky header with two levels of navigation.
+The upper menu shows links to social networks, the logo, search, the shopping cart, and a hamburger button that hides the extended menu.
+The second line of navigation provides an instant connection to the core interaction areas: product catalog, point-of-sale locations, news and special offers, information about the service, and the contact section.
+Visual and typographic hierarchy make all elements clear and easily scanned, providing a solid foundation for quick interaction right from the home page.

 tubik_studio_website_ui_bakery